dse-dev/testCases_240219/README.md

 ## Test Cases for Sogeti Interview Test

-- All test were created on an Windows 10 OS, PyCharm IDE, Postman Web Browser Platform
+- All tests were created with Windows 10 OS, PyCharm IDE, Postman Web Browser Platform
 - Other operating systems or IDEs have not been tested

 ### Requirements